-Member Transitions Due to Contract Termination: In accordance with ACOM Policy 440, in the event that the Contract or any portion thereof is terminated for any reason, or expires, the Contractor shall assist AHCCCS in the transition of its members, and shall abide by the standards and protocols as specified in by AHCCCS.
+Member Transitions Due to Contract Termination: In the event that the Contract or any portion thereof is terminated for any reason, or expires, the Contractor shall assist AHCCCS in the transition of its members and shall abide by the standards and protocols as specified in by AHCCCS.
 In addition, AHCCCS reserves the right to extend the term of the Contract on a month-to-month basis to assist with member transitions.
 AHCCCS may discontinue enrollment of new members with the Contractor three months prior to the Contract termination date or as otherwise determined by AHCCCS.
 The Contractor shall make provisions for continuing all management and administrative services until the transition of members is completed and all other requirements of this Contract are satisfied.
 The Contractor shall submit a detailed plan to AHCCCS for approval regarding the transition of members in the event of Contract expiration or termination.
 The name and title of the Contractor's Transition Coordinator shall be included in the transition plan.

-The Contractor shall be responsible for providing all reports set forth in this Contract and those necessary for the transition process, and shall be responsible for the following [42 CFR 438.610(c)(3), 42 CFR 434.6(a)(6)]:
+The Contractor shall be responsible for providing all reports set forth in this Contract and those necessary for the transition process [42 CFR 438.610(c)(3), 42 CFR 434.6(a)(6)].
+The Contractor shall abide by the requirements as specified din ACOM Policy 440.